KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 10. Recommendation: Found `axios` in file `railwayRepository.js`: Replace it with built-in fetch.
 11. Recommendation: Found `axios` in file `railwayRepository.spec.js`: Replace it with built-in fetch.
 12. Recommendation: Found `axios` in file `yarn.lock`: Replace it with built-in fetch.
+13. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-IdF-Transport by FalseIlyu](https://github.com/FalseIlyu/MMM-IdF-Transport)